All Episodes

 And I'll always be proud to stand for something.

-I'd rather stand for something and lose in the process than put up squishes like Charlie Christ and Mike Castle and and be told that I should be dancing in the streets because we have people who happen to have an R by their names.
+I'd rather stand for something and lose in the process than put up squishes like Charlie Christ and Mike Castle and be told that I should be dancing in the streets because we have people who happen to have an R by their names.

 Spare me the people with R's by their names who don't have the conservatism in their heart.

-Spare me the people who are technically Republicans, meaning they'll vote for, you know, Boehner for speaker.
+Spare me the people who are technically Republicans, meaning they'll vote for, you know, Boehner for Speaker.

 We got to talk about Boehner.

-He'd better be getting a whiff of what's going on here if he's going to be the next speaker of the House.
+He'd better be getting a whiff of what's going on here if he's going to be the next speaker of the house.

 And I like Boehner.

-We're a stiffening of his spine.
+I've sensed a change in Boehner where he's, you know, stiffening of his spine.

-Because there are going to be a whole lot of people, a whole lot of people who are going to be looking at John Boehner the morning of uh after election day and say, okay, show me you need to be speaker.
+Hope that's a work in progress because there are going to be a whole lot of people, a whole lot of people, who are going to be looking at John Boehner the morning of after election day and say, okay, show me you need to be speaker.

 Show me you do.